keyurgolani/TextEditor/README.md

 # TextEditor - Modernized Java Text Editor

-A fully-featured text editor application modernized from Java 1.7 to Java 17 with modern build system and language features.
+A fully-featured text editor application comprehensively modernized from Java 1.7 to Java 17 with modern build system, contemporary UI design, and current language features.

 ## What's New in Version 2.0